artefactual/archivematica-docs/admin-manual/installation/installation.rst

 4. Install Archivematica Storage Service

-* First, we install the packages:
+* First, install the packages:

 .. code:: bash

    sudo -u root yum install -y python-pip archivematica-storage-service

-* After the package is installed, we need to populate the sqlite database, and collect some static files used by django.
+* After the package is installed, populate the sqlite database, and collect some static files used by django.
   These tasks must be run as “archivematica” user.